FEniCS/basix/python/README.rst

 Basix Python interface
 ========================

-This document explains how to install the Basix Python interface.
-Note that this interface must be built without PEP517 build isolation by passing `--no-build-isolation` flag to `pip install`.
+This document explains how to install the Basix Python interface, given that the C++ interface has been built.
+This is meant for development purposes, and regular users should use the top-level install instructions.

 1. Build and install the Basix C++ library in the usual way.